kirbycope/EditorPluginWebView/README.md

-# webview-plugin-godot
+# EditorPluginWebView
-A WebView plugin for the Godot Editor.
+A WebView for the Godot EditorPlugin.